 How to use Greenshift API for RIVE

-Greenshift supports inheritance from Rive State Machine and creation global variables which you can use further with other elements on your page.
+Greenshift supports inheritance from Rive State Machine and the creation of global variables which you can use further with other elements on your page.
 Let’s show you some examples and code snippets

 Connect Rive block with page elements